 Professor Mazo has long been a scholar of the democratic process.
-His doctoral work focused on understanding how new democracies design their legal systems and create new constitutions, and particularly how this process had been carried out in Russia and Eastern Europe.
-Professor Mazo has been a post-doctoral scholar and research fellow at the Center on Democracy, Development, and the Rule of Law (CDDRL), an affiliated scholar of the Center for International Security and Cooperation (CISAC), and a visiting researcher at the Center for Russian, East European, and Eurasian Studies (CREEES), all at Stanford University.
+His doctoral work sought to understand how new democracies design their legal systems and create new constitutions, and particularly how this process played out in Russia and Eastern Europe.
+Professor Mazo was a post-doctoral scholar and research fellow at the Center on Democracy, Development, and the Rule of Law (CDDRL), an affiliated scholar at the Center for International Security and Cooperation (CISAC), and a visiting researcher at the Center for Russian, East European, and Eurasian Studies (CREEES), all at Stanford University.
 He has been awarded grants for his research by the John M. Olin Foundation, the Social Science Research Council, and the Woodrow Wilson International Center for Scholars.
-Prior to beginning his teaching career, Professor Mazo founded an appellate law firm that focused on counseling clients in California and in Washington, D.C., on various litigation matters, served as the general counsel of a small company in Silicon Valley, and worked as an associate at Skadden Arps Slate Meagher & Flom.
+Prior to beginning his academic career, he practiced law in Silicon Valley and was an associate at Skadden Arps Slate Meagher & Flom.

 Professor Mazo's name has often been cited in the media, appearing in publications such as The New York Times, Financial Times, International Herald Tribune, San Jose Mercury News, and Foreign Policy.
 He has also been a guest blogger for Prawfsblawg and can often be found ruminating about democracy on Twitter.
 His articles are available on the Social Science Research Network.
 Profesor Mazo has taught at a number of law schools, including Rutgers, George Mason, and Wake Forest.
 A graduate of Columbia College, he holds a master's degree from Harvard, a doctorate in politics from Oxford, and a law degree from Stanford.